-We met almost 8 years ago at work when Lauren moved to DC to start her Pediatric Hematology/Oncology fellowship at the hospital William worked at as a Pediatric Nurse Practitioner within the Oncology Department.
+We met 9 years ago at work when Lauren moved to DC to start her Pediatric Hematology/Oncology fellowship at the hospital William worked at as a Pediatric Nurse Practitioner within the Oncology Department.
 William helped Lauren learn the ropes of the hospital, and a friendship quickly formed as we bonded over our southern roots and love of the outdoors.
 A little over 3 years later we started dating on New Years Day 2017 and got engaged the following year in New Zealand.
-We have been married for 2.5 years and moved from DC to Tennessee 18 months ago.
+We have been married for 3.5 years and moved from DC to Tennessee almost 3 years ago.
 We continue to work together, and while some people may find it stressful to work with their spouse, we couldn't imagine it any other way!
-We love our jobs caring for kids fighting cancer and blood disorders, and we have learned some much from our patients and their parents.
+We love our jobs caring for kids fighting cancer and blood disorders, and we have learned so much from our patients and their parents.

 Our lives together and with our dog Annabelle have been so fulfilling thus far, but we have always wanted to be parents.
 When we considered all the possible ways to become parents, we felt strongly drawn towards adoption as our first choice for how to continue building our family.
 We live an active lifestyle and love to explore and experience new places, foods, and cultures.
 We are both happiest when outdoors and exploring a new place.
 We are eager to share these experiences with a child one day as well as to nurture and support his or her interests and passions.
 While we look forward to grand adventures, we are perhaps most excited for the everyday moments: cuddles morning and night, walks with Annabelle and a stroller, family meals, and bedtime stories every night.

-We imagine that you might feel like us in that we believe strongly in the benefits of an open adoption but also find the concept confusing and even a little intimidating.
-After all, despite all the pictures and information we have shared, we are still strangers on a page to you.
-We cannot promise you what our relationship with you will look like exactly, but we look forward to getting to know you and forming that relationship step-by-step.
+If you choose us to parent your child, we very much look forward to building a connection with you.
+We understand if you are unsure how much contact you would want, but we will always be ready and willing to have you as part of our lives.
 We will send letters and pictures, but we'd also like to make a yearly photobook to send to you and imagine this will be a fun activity to share with our child as he or she grows up.
 Since we love to travel and Lauren collects postcards from all our travels, we would love to start a tradition of sending you postcards from our trips.
+We are also open to phone or video calls as well as occasional visits.
 Equally important as sharing our lives with you, we hope you may be willing to share some of your family's traditions and recipes with us so that we can incorporate them into our family.

 With warm thoughts and prayers,